unified

 </h1>

-Here is an example that shows passing the markdown as a string and how to use a plugin (remark-gfm, which adds support for strikethrough, tables, tasklists and URLs directly):
+Here is an example that shows how to use a plugin (remark-gfm, which adds support for footnotes, strikethrough, tables, tasklists and URLs directly):

 import React from 'react'